LOCKHEED VEGA Model 5 NC869E

 Below, courtesy of Tim Kalina, is a photograph of Mattern's second version of NR869E (left).
 Mattern stands in white by his airplane, accompanied by an unidentified gentleman.
 An added feature of this photograph is that Wiley Post's airplane, the "Winnie Mae," NR105W, stands in the background.

 NC869E & Jimmie Mattern; NC105W & Wiley Post, Ca. 1933 (Source: Kalina)

 Mr. Kalina says about the image, "Shown are Mattern's second Vega 'Century of Progress' NR869E and Post's Vega NR105W.
 Given the date written on the back of the photo this would have to be before June that year as Mattern departed NYC on June 3 on his second round-the-world attempt.
 And this would also be before Post's solo round-the-world flight which started in July that year."
 Below, the back of the photo above.

 Back of Mattern/Post Photograph, Ca. 1933 (Source: Kalina)

 Alas, the global flight was not to be.
 A couple of different sources cite different outcomes.
 Both outcomes involve a crash of the airplane, but neither the cause nor the location are agreed upon.

 leg of the journey, NC869E suffered

-an accident (result of a frozen oil line or bad fuel) at Borisov, in the western USSR (or Khabarovsk, in the western USSR, depending on your source).
+an accident (result of a frozen oil line or bad fuel, see biography linked below) at Borisov, in the western USSR (or Khabarovsk, in the western USSR, depending on your source).